-Note: The use of Auto results in an IP address being inserted in the host portion of the Request-URI as opposed to a domain name.
-If a domain name is required, the action Overwrite must be used where appropriate, and the required domain names entered in the Overwrite Value field.
-Different domain names could be used for the enterprise and the Gamma network.
+Note: The use of Next Hop results in the IP address being inserted in the host portion of the Request-URI as opposed to a domain name.
+If a domain name is required, the action Overwrite must be used for the Request-Line header with the required domain names entered in the Overwrite Value field.
+Different domain names could be used for the enterprise and the QSC network.

-To define Topology Hiding for the Gamma SBC, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
+To define Topology Hiding for the QSC SBC, navigate to Global Profiles → Topology Hiding in the UC-Sec Control Center menu on the left hand side.
 Click on Add Profile and enter details in the Topology Hiding Profile pop-up menu (not shown).